IMPRS workshop 'How to plan your science career in Germany and abroad – career planning for scientists'

 Please bring an internet-enabled notebook or tablet with you – we will need it for the job search.

-Click here to see the feedback of the participants.
+The results of the survey are given here.
 Statistics and statements should not be taken as an exhaustive or exclusive list.